DataCanvasIO/HyperTS/docs/en_US/source/contents/0800_release_note.rst

 - Support the following data and tasks

-  - forecasting, classification, and regression
+  - Forecasting, classification, and regression
-  - univariate, multivariates, covariates
+  - Univariate, multivariates, covariates

 - Data cleaning: